UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

 - Write a batch script

-  - Inside the batch script you need to load the modules you need (Python, Python packages ... )
+  - Inside the batch script you need to load the modules you need, for instance Julia
   - Possibly activate an isolated/virtual environment to access own-installed packages
   - Ask for resources depending on if it is a parallel job or a serial job, if you need GPUs or not, etc.
-  - Give the command(s) to your Python script
+  - Give the command(s) to your Julia script

 - Submit batch script with ``sbatch <my-python-script.sh>``